MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/whats-new/edgeHTML-16.md

 ### Service Workers

 [Service Workers](http://www.w3.org/TR/service-workers-1/) are event-driven scripts that run in the background of a web page.
 Service workers enable functionality previously only available with native apps like intercepting and handling requests from the network, managing and handling background sync, local storage, and push notifications.
-Support for service worker is still in development, but you can test out your PWA in Microsoft Edge with the preliminary implementation of service worker by enabling the functionality in **about:flags**.
+Support for service worker is still in development, but you can test out your PWA in Microsoft Edge with our experimental service worker support by enabling the service worker feature in **about:flags**.

 ### WebVR
 WebVR for Microsoft Edge has added support for [motion controllers](https://developer.microsoft.com/windows/mixed-reality/motion_controllers).
 These controllers have a precise position in space, allowing for fine grained interaction with digital objects in virtual reality.